Lincoln assassination flags: Treasury Guard flags

 Currier & Ives illustration of Lincoln's assassination, showing Lincoln clutching a flag hung to his left.

-While some accounts and period illustrations suggest that Lincoln may have grasped this flag after being shot, or pushed the flag aside to watch the performance, these claims cannot be verified.
-However the proximity of the flag to Lincoln makes both scenarios possible.
-An illustration from Currier & Ives depicts the Lincoln assassination, showing Lincoln clutching a flag to his left.
+While some accounts and period illustrations suggest that Lincoln may have grasped this flag when he was shot, or pushed the flag aside to watch the performance, these claims cannot be verified, though the proximity of the flag to Lincoln makes both scenarios possible.
+An illustration from Currier & Ives depicting the assassination, showed Lincoln clutching a flag to his left.
 This flag, which is shown with red and white stripes and a blue canton with stars could be the Treasury Guard flag or an American flag.

-It has also been suggested that Booth may have caught his spur on the Treasury Guard flag while trying to escape after assassinating Lincoln.
-It is widely debated which flag, if any, Booth tripped over in the escape, breaking his leg.
+It has also been suggested that Booth may have caught his spur on the Treasury Guard flag while jumping from the box to the stage.
+It is widely debated which flag, if any, Booth tripped over in the jump, breaking his leg.

 The second Treasury Guard flag was placed at the front of the presidential box at Ford's Theatre, the night of Lincoln's assassination.
 This flag, which is dark blue, features an eagle, 34 stars and a banner with the words "U.S. Treasury Guards" below the emblem.
 A shield with vertical red and white stripes and a blue chief covers the eagle's chest.
 This flag is silk and measures 71.5" x 77.5".
 It is displayed at Ford's Theatre National Historical Site in Washington, D.C.
 A tear in this flag has led many to believe that it is the flag Booth tripped over in the escape.

 This Treasury flag was displayed at the Treasury Building after Lincoln's assassination.
 It was placed in a corridor outside the Secretary's suite.
 A reproduction of this flag, which even replicates the tear in the original, is still displayed there today.